IBM-Bluemix-Docs/ComposeForPostgreSQL/connecting-bluemix-app.md

 Field Name|Description
 ----------|-----------
 `uri`|The URI to be used when connecting to the service.
-Includes the schema (`postgres:`), admin user name and password, host name of server, port number to connect to, database name and "?ssl=true" to enable SSL connections.
+The URI includes the schema (`postgres:`), admin user name and password, host name of server, port number to connect to, database name and "?ssl=true" to enable SSL connections.
 `uri_cli`|A `psql` shell command line that connects to the database instance.
 `ca_certificate_base64`|A self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
 This is base64 encoded.
 You need to decode the key before using it, as shown in the sample application.
 `deployment_id`|An internal identifier for the service as created within Compose.